neondatabase/website/content/docs/guides/manage-database-access.md

     -- automatically grant USAGE privileges to the 'read_write' role, allowing it to use the sequences.
     ALTER DEFAULT PRIVILEGES IN SCHEMA <schema> GRANT USAGE ON SEQUENCES TO read_write;

-3. Create a database user.
+4. Create a database user.
 The password requirements mentioned above apply here as well.

     ```sql
     CREATE ROLE read_write_user1 WITH LOGIN PASSWORD '<password>';
     ```

-4. Grant the user membership in the `read_write` role:
+5. Grant the user membership in the `read_write` role:

     ```sql
     GRANT read_only TO read_write_user1;
     ```

-    The `read_write_user1` user now has read-only access to tables in the specified schema and database.
+    The `read_write_user1` user now has read-write access to tables in the specified schema and database.
 When connecting, replace placeholders in the connection string (like `dbname`).

     ```bash
     psql postgres://read_write_user1:AbC123dEf@ep-cool-darkness-123456.us-west-2.aws.neon.tech/dbname